-In furtherance of its aims and objectives, HSS takes inspiration, interacts, shares, promotes and participates in events of many like-minded organisations worldwide including RSS which is the largest Hindu cultural organisation in India, Chinmaya Mission, Art of Living, ISKCON, Swaminarayan Organisations.
-Today, HSS model of organisation and activities is established in many countries, running independently and regulated by their respective countries.
+In furtherance of its aims and objectives, HSS (UK) takes inspiration, interacts, shares, promotes and participates in events of many like-minded organisations worldwide such as Chinmaya Mission, Art of Living, ISKCON, Swaminarayan Organisations.

-HSS UK has over 100 activity centres (known as shakhas) and are attended by over 2000 people on a weekly basis.
+HSS (UK) has over 100 activity centres (known as shakhas) and are attended by over 2000 people on a weekly basis.
 Regular activities include games, yoga, health & fitness, educational and cultural for all age ranges (from 4 years to 80 + years old).
 It has a parallel women’s organisation called Hindu Sevika Samiti established since 1975.
-It has inspired many organisations such as National Hindu Students Forum, Sewa UK, Sewa Day & VHP UK.

 Hindu Sevika Samiti, through its activities, encourages girls and women to learn and promote, universal Hindu values, to build self-confidence, cultivate a sense of social consciousness and achieve all round development through our model of Sanskār, Sewa and Sangathan.
 This will lead to individuals to proactively contribute and eventually become integral members of the culture, society and country in which they live.